Precession Relaxation of Viscoelastic Oblate Rotators: Difficulties

 The neglect of small oscillations of shape does not nullify $\,|\,\bar{J}(\chi)\,|\,$, because this quantity is local and is defined by the rheology, not by the shape.
-Hence, within this formulation, it is permissible to ignore the small changes of the shape and the resulting oscillating component $\,\tilde{\bf{b}}_{gr}\,$ of the gravity force.
-(Also see Footnote \ref{footn} above.)
+Hence, within this formulation, it is permissible to ignore the small changes of the shape and the resulting oscillating component $\,\tilde{\bf{b}}_{ \rm gr}\,$ of the gravity force.

 Now recall that the gradient of the stress is equal to the reaction force.
 The latter, in its turn, is equal to the body force,$\,$\footnote{~As we are working in the body frame, the overall body force incorporates the inertial forces~---~see the equation (\ref{28b}).} the evolving component whereof is proportional to the wobble frequency $\,\chi\,$: